 and tranquilizing relief, you enter the territories of the Ancient Olympia.

-To begin your tour around the city, your initial step into its magnanimous beauty must be the Temple of
+To begin your tour around the city with travel guide, your initial step into its magnanimous beauty must be the Temple of

 Zeus.
 Known as the King of the Gods, this temple was constructed back in the 5 th Century by a local

 Olympian architect, in the name and honor of Jupiter.
 This temple is a formation of limestone and

 marbles and according to historic ruins, once hosted a giant, golden sculpture of the God of Thunder

 Next central, archaeological site in Greece is the Temple of Hera.
 Hera, the spouse of Zeus and the

 goddess of the gods was honored by the construction of this temple back in the 7 th century BC, in a